2018–19 South Carolina State Bulldogs basketball team

 The 2018–19 South Carolina State Bulldogs basketball team represented South Carolina State University in the 2018–19 NCAA Division I men's basketball season.
-They played their home games at SHM Memorial Center in Orangeburg, South Carolina, and were led by 6th-year head coach Murray Garvin.
+They were led by 6th-year head coach Murray Garvin, and played their home games at SHM Memorial Center in Orangeburg, South Carolina as member of the Mid-Eastern Athletic Conference (MEAC).

+The Bulldogs finished the season 8–26 overall, 5–11 in MEAC play, finishing in a tie for ninth place.
+In the MEAC tournament, they defeated Maryland Eastern Shore in the first round before falling to top-seeded Norfolk State in the quarterfinals.

 Previous season

-The Bulldogs finished the 2017–18 season 10–22, 6–10 in MEAC play to finish in 10th place.
+The Bulldogs finished the 2017–18 season 10–22, 6–10 in MEAC play, to finish in tenth place.
 They lost to Morgan State in the first round of the MEAC tournament.